 Meeting these requirements sounds hard.
 But we find that for most severe bipolar sufferers, the requirements are already met—we simply have to identify the right documents in your mental history to prove it.

 Atlanta Bipolar Disorder Lawyer Near Me 404-400-4000

-What if I have another condition besides bipolar disorder?
+What if you have another condition besides bipolar disorder?

-We can focus on either condition, or both, in your application.
-In many cases this will dramatically improve your chances of being approved for benefits.
+We can focus on either condition in your application.
+In many cases, this will dramatically improve your chances of being approved for benefits.
 For example, if you have bipolar disorder and another mental disorder, such as a personality disorder, we can focus on the combined effect of both disorders and the way that it limits your ability to function in a work setting.
 If you have a physical disability, such as diabetes, obesity, or heart disease, we can focus more on the physical ailment because it is easier to prove the limits it puts on your capacity to work.

-Do I have to take medication to receive SSDI benefits for bipolar disorder?
+Do you have to take medication to receive SSDI benefits for bipolar disorder?

 There is no requirement by the SSA that you take medication.
 However, if you have been treated by a psychiatrist who recommended medication and you are not taking it, it will count against you on your application.
 The SSA wants to know that you’re doing everything possible to improve your mental health, and if you refuse treatment they will assume this is the reason you aren’t well enough to work.

-That doesn’t mean you have to take medication that you disagree with taking.
-There are several options we can use:
+You do not have to take medication that you disagree with taking.
+There are several options we can use instead:

 - Seek a statement from your doctor saying that you are complying with treatment